ethi-technologies/policies/ethi-privacy-statement.md

 ### Resolving complaints

 If you have concerns about the way Ethi is handling your User Personal Information, please let us know immediately.
 We want to help.
-You may contact us by filling out the [Privacy contact form](https://support.ethi.com/contact/privacy).
-You may also email us directly at privacy@ethi.com with the subject line "Privacy Concerns."
-We will respond promptly — within 45 days at the latest.
+You may contact us by emailing us directly at contact@ethi.me with the subject line "Privacy Concerns."
+We will respond promptly — within 30 days at the latest.

 You may also contact our Data Protection Officer directly.